Jurassic Park: Re-releases

 Two years later, for the 20th anniversary of Jurassic Park, a 3D version of the film was released in cinemas.
 Spielberg declared that he had produced the film with a sort of "subconscious 3D", as scenes feature animals walking toward the cameras and some effects of foreground and background overlay.
 In 2011, he stated that Jurassic Park was the only one of his works he had considered for a conversion.
-Once he saw the 3D version of the 1997 film Titanic in 2012, he liked the new look of the film so much that he hired the same retrofitting company, Stereo D. Stereo D executive Aaron Parry said the conversion was an evolution of what the company had done with Titanic, "being able to capitalize on everything we learned with Jim [James Cameron] on Titanic and take it into a different genre and movie, and one with so many technical achievements".
+Once he saw the 3D version of Titanic in 2012, he liked the new look of the film so much that he hired the same retrofitting company, Stereo D. Stereo D executive Aaron Parry said the conversion was an evolution of what the company had done with Titanic, "being able to capitalize on everything we learned with Jim [Cameron] on Titanic and take it into a different genre and movie, and one with so many technical achievements".
 The studio had the help of ILM, which contributed some elements and updated effects shots for a better visual enhancement.
 It opened in the United States and seven other territories on April 5, 2013, with other countries receiving the re-release over the following six months.
 In 2018, the film was re-released in select theaters to celebrate its 25th anniversary.
 On August 25, 2023, the 3D version of the film was re-released in theaters to celebrate its 30th anniversary.